aniervs/einops/README.md

+# EINOPS playground

+This is a repository I made when reading the `Einops` paper.
+Below you see my notes on the paper (not sure how useful they are).
+You can see the simple code I made at [./code/main.ipynb](https://github.com/aniervs/einops/blob/main/code/main.ipynb).

 - Reference: Alex Rogozhnikov.
 "Einops: Clear and Reliable Tensor Manipulations with Einstein-like Notation."
 In *International Conference on Learning Representations*, 2022. [https://openreview.net/forum?id=oapKSVM2bcj](https://openreview.net/forum?id=oapKSVM2bcj).